audio-df-ucb/ClonedVoiceDetection/README.md

 ### Single-speaker

-Accuracy for a personalized, single-speaker classification of unlaundered audio (top) and audio subject to adversarial laundering in the form of additive noise and transcoding (bottom).
+Accuracies for a personalized, single-speaker classification of unlaundered audio (top) and audio subject to adversarial laundering in the form of additive noise and transcoding (bottom).
 Dataset corresponds to ElevenLabs (EL), UberDuck (UD), and WaveFake (WF); Model corresponds to a linear (L) or non-linear (NL) classifier, and for a single-classifier (real v. synthetic) or multi-classifier (real vs. specific synthethis architecture); accuracy (%) is reported for synthetic audio, real audio, and (for the single-classifiers) equal error rate (EER) is also reported.

 |          |        | Synthetic Accuracy (%) |     |     | Real Accuracy (%) |     |     | EER (%) |     |     |